|About OHP||What is the Oregon Health Plan?|

 |Inmate Project||How do I get Provider Web Portal access to review for current eligibility?|

 Register as a non-payable Oregon Medicaid provider using the DMAP 3113 form.
-DMAP will issue you a PIN letter for Provider Web Portal access once you are enrolled.
+OHA will issue you a PIN letter for Provider Web Portal access once you are enrolled.